On this page

 - they are also self-quarantining, or

-Because we need to minimise the number of people you are in contact with, you may need to make arrangements for yourself or other household members to stay somewhere else.
+We need to minimise the number of people someone comes in contact with and please be aware that arrangements may need to be made for an individual or other household members to stay elsewhere.

 If you are directed by a health professional or law enforcement agency to quarantine for 14 days, you must do so.